 Turn the key ON but don't start the engine.

-At this point your multimeter should register 4.7 Volts DC.
+At this point your multimeter should register a value around 4.5 Volts DC.

 Now, pump the vacuum pump to apply vacuum to the MAP sensor.
-The multimeter should register the following voltages at the following vacuum values (they may differ a little on your specific 2.8L, 3.1L, 3.4L GM car or mini-van):
+The voltage should decrease.

 OK, let's examine your test results: